Why these Asian Chicken Wings are So Good!

 There are all the best tips I use for my classic crispy baked chicken wings!

-1. Dry the wings thoroughly: Before cooking, make sure to pat the wings dry with paper towels or a clean kitchen towel.
-Excess moisture on the skin will prevent it from becoming crispy when cooked.
+1. Dry the wings thoroughly: Pat the wings dry with paper towels before cooking.
+Excess moisture can prevent them from getting crispy.

-2. Use a high heat: Cook the wings at a high temperature, this could be broiling, frying, or baking.
-A higher heat will help to create a crispy crust on the outside of the wings while keeping the inside juicy and tender.
+2. Use high heat: Cook the wings at a high temperature to create a crispy crust on the outside while the inside stays juicy and tender.

-3. Use a dry coating: Use a dry coating such as baking powder or cornstarch to coat the wings before cooking.
-This will help to create a crispy crust on the outside of the wings.
+3. Use a dry coating: Baking powder or cornstarch creates a crispy crust on the outside of the wings.

-4. Cook the wings on a wire rack: Placing the wings on a wire rack will allow hot air to circulate around the wings, helping to cook them evenly and create a crispy crust on all sides.
+4. Cook the wings on a wire rack: this allows hot air to circulate around the wings, to help them cook them evenly and create a crispy crust.

 Recipe FAQs